 Participating is worth the effort: Besides a copy of the study, we offer each participating pension fund an individual “risk check-up”.
 All we require are data from the pension funds annual statement.
 The information is treated confidential.

 Participate until 2 July 2021: proceed to questionnaire in German or in French

 Study on current situation of Swiss pension funds

-Within the representative study, we focus on the current health status of the pension fund sector but also on recognizing market trends by means of analyzing the extensive data of our 25-year study history.
+Within the representative study, we focus on the current health status of the pension fund sector but also on recognizing market trends by means of analyzing the extensive data of our 26-year study history.
 Download the study here (Risk Check-up 2020, in German).

 Risk check-up: individual analysis

 Each pension fund receives an individual analysis free of charge in return for the study-participation.
 In addition to essential peer comparisons, elementary risk information is prepared in order to help the pension fund representatives identifying potential threats to pension security at an early stage.

 Study participants and decision-makers from pension funds will be invited exclusively to the presentation of results in Zurich in September.
 An exciting program including lunch will provide an excellent setting to interpret the results, discuss the study’s special topic in depth and exchange ideas & experiences with peers from other pension funds.

 Impressions: Presentation 2020 (in German)